StockX Valued 35% Higher At $3.8B In Latest Funding

 Why It Matters: The latest fundraise implies a 35.7% jump in the startup’s valuation from the $2.8 billion it was valued at in a $275 million Series E funding round in December last year.
 The online marketplace retails sneakers, streetwear, and other collectibles —competing with companies like eBay Inc (NASDAQ: EBAY), Wayfair (NYSE: W), and Etsy Inc (NASDAQ: ETSY) in the space.

-StockX describes itself as a “stock market of things,” and sets itself apart from the likes of eBay by offering a proprietary process to cut down on fake goods available on the platform.
-The marketplace sets resale prices based on data aggregation.
+StockX describes itself as a “stock market of things,” and looks to differ from eBay with offering a proprietary process for authentical to cut down on fake goods available on its platform and setting resale prices based on data aggregation.

 Online marketplace ecosystems are inviting investor interest, especially in light of the COVID-19 pandemic, as they are seen to have the potential to reach a wide target base.